Tova and Carlos teaching tango

 INTERMEDIATE

 Topics vary.
-For this series:

 Pre-requisites: Instructor permission required.
 Students at this level should have been taking classes and dancing at milongas and practicas for anywhere from six months to six years.
 (A good minimum rule of thumb is 80 hours dancing tango, or 3-4 hours a week for six months.)

-ADVANCED INTERMEDIATE
+ADVANCED INTERMEDIATE and ADVANCED

 Topics vary.
-For this series:

 Pre-requisites: Instructor permission required.
 Students must already be comfortable with boleos, ganchos, sacadas and barridas, and must be able to dance well in both open and close embrace.